 Skip to main content

 Debt-to-income ratio (DTI) measures your monthly debt payments against your monthly income.
-It’s a key factor in determining how much you can borrow with a bank statement mortgage.
+It’s a key factor in determining how much you can borrow with a self-employed mortgage program.

 How DTI Is Calculated

-DTI = Total Monthly Debt Payments ÷ Gross Monthly Income For bank statement loans, your gross monthly income comes from the bank statement calculation—not tax returns or pay stubs.
+DTI = Total Monthly Debt Payments ÷ Gross Monthly Income For self-employed mortgage programs, your qualifying income comes from whichever documentation method you’re using—bank statement deposits, 1099 totals, CPA-prepared P&L net profit, or asset depletion calculation—rather than tax returns or pay stubs.
 Example: Your bank statements produce $15,000/month qualifying income.
 Your monthly debts total $6,000. $6,000 ÷ $15,000 = 40% DTI

 What Counts as Debt